Ge people (China): Ethnic identity

-When the Communist Party of China came into power, in the 1953, it initiated classification of the ethnic groups in China.
-Based on social history, economic life, language and religion, China officially approved 38 of them as distinct ethnicity in 1954, out of the 400 groups investigated.)
+After the Chinese Communist Party came to power, in 1953, it initiated classification of the ethnic groups in China.
+Based on social history, economic life, language and religion, China officially approved 38 of them as distinct ethnicity in 1954, out of the 400 groups investigated.
 The Ge people were categorised as sub-group of the main minority Miao.
 But the Ge claimed independent ethnicity, particularly considering their different customs and chronic hostility towards each other.
 Historically, they were at constant war with Miao and other people such as Qiang.
 Their demand for separation emerged into a political issue in the 1980s.
 With support of intellectuals on their claim of ethnic uniqueness, they made public shows, invited officials to investigate their villages, and publicised their demand in media.
 One of their most effective strategies was increased production of their handicrafts, and thereby attracting tourism.
 Ge women are known for their batik making, which are one of the main tourist attractions.
 The demand for ethnic identity came to height in 1986, when they withheld their grains for tax.